 - Self-help Tips For Bipolar Disorder:

 What is Bipolar Disorder?

-The person may be absolutely symptom free between the episodes, and effective treatment can keep the person symptom free for relatively longer periods.
+The person may be absolutely symptom-free between the episodes, and effective treatment can keep the person symptom-free for relatively long periods.

 Signs and Symptoms of Bipolar Disorder